 Cervical, breast and bowel cancer screening programmes are going ahead in the UK.
 But because of COVID-19, there are delays to some invitations and follow-up appointments.

 The NHS has had to make difficult decisions.
-Delaying screening means the NHS staff who run screening programmes can be there to support critical services needed at this time.
-It’s also to protect you from unnecessary risk.
+Screening was delayed last year to protect people from COVID-19.
+NHS staff who run screening programmes were also needed to support critical services.

-I have an abnormal screening result, but my follow-up appointment has been cancelled
+I have an abnormal screening result, but my follow-up appointment has been delayed

 You may have received an abnormal result from your screening test or told you need further tests.
-But your follow-up appointment may be cancelled or delayed.
-This is to make sure staff are able to see people most in need at this time.
-And it is to make sure you are not putting yourself or others at unnecessary risk by going to the hospital for the appointment.
+But your follow-up appointment may be delayed.
+This is to make sure staff are able to see people most in need.

 You may feel quite worried about your result and that is completely normal.
 Most people who get an abnormal screening result don’t have cancer.
 But it’s still important you go to your follow-up appointment when it's rearranged.

 In the meantime, if you notice anything that’s not normal for you contact your doctor.
-Don’t put something new or different about your body down to getting older or another health condition you might have.
-In most cases it won’t be cancer, but it’s best to get it checked out.
+Don’t ignore it, or put it down to getting older or another health condition you might have.
+In most cases, it won’t be cancer, but it’s best to get it checked out.

 If you have questions, contact your doctor or call the phone number listed on your NHS letter.
 You can also phone the Cancer Research UK nurses if you would like to talk to someone at this worrying time.

-It may be worrying to have your appointment cancelled.
+It may be worrying to have your test cancelled or delayed.
 But it’s important to remember that screening is for healthy people who have no symptoms at all.
-Once screening programmes are back up and running, your appointment may be rearranged.
-You could also talk to your doctor if you don’t hear anything.

-You can find information about screening and about symptoms of cancer in the cancer types information.
+Find more information about screening and about symptoms of cancer.